timpoenitzsch/DB2Projekt/README.md

 CMake will now check for needed features, download further dependencies and configure the project.

 ## Documentation
-To generate the documentation for the project, please run `cmake --build . --target documentation`
+To generate the documentation for the project, please run `cmake --build . --target documentation`.
+This generates the html documentation in the doc folder.
+You can read the documentation by simply opening the index.htm file in the html folder with your favourite browser.

 ## Tests
 To run the tests, run `$ ctest .` in the build directory.
 This will build the project and run available tests.